 Be very mindful of the holiday decor you hang, place or illuminate, so as to prevent flammable materials from catching on fire.
-This is especially if they are candle-based, more than half of decoration-related kitchen fires start from candles.
+This is especially if they are candle- or flame-based, more than half of decoration-related kitchen fires start from candles.
 Unfortunately, 20% of house fires that flare up in November and December occur as the result of holiday decorations being too close to heat and/or flame.
 However, this advice applies to ANY kitchen decor—including drapes, hand towels, drying pads, and other non-holiday kitchen adornments or materials.

 Keep a nose out for signs of a gas leak

 If someone in your family mentions that, "something smells like rotten eggs", this is a warning to heed!
 The smell of rotten eggs is a telltale sign of a dangerous gas leak.
 While the leak may be coming from the connection to the stove, it could also be from outside the house.
 If there is a breach in the stove’s connection, you may also hear a hissing sound.
 Pulling the stove away from the wall will only lead to a larger disconnection, making matters worse.
 If you suspect a gas leak, don’t turn on the lights or use your cell phone.
 This can spark the gas in the air, causing it to ignite.

 If you’ve been smelling it for a while, then it’s best to evacuate everyone from the house first and open all the doors and windows.
 Locate the shut-off, turn it off, and call 911.

 We know; this is so much easier said than done.
 Dinner is cooking on the stove top but you have all the laundry to get done before you head out of town for the holiday weekend.
 Or, perhaps the holiday baking still has another 45-minutes to go, but it's time to pick the kids up from school....